 Continuing in Psalm 88, we read, "Thou hast laid me in the lowest pit, in darkness, in the deeps.
 Thy wrath lieth hard upon me, and thou hast afflicted me with all thy waves" (Psalm 88:6, 7).
 Christ suffered the worst death that anyone has ever, or will ever, suffer.
 Others have suffered equally or even greater if we limit His suffering to His physical pain alone.
 Christ's death was the worst because His relationship with His Father was closer than anyone has ever experienced.
 Therefore, the loss of that relationship caused Him the greatest anguish that anyone could ever suffer.
 As He realized His Father's displeasure, fearing that His separation would be eternal, it literally broke His heart.
 Jesus said through the Psalmist, "I am poured out like water, and all my bones are out of joint: my heart is like wax; it is melted in the midst of my bowels" (Psalm 22:14).
 "Reproach hath broken my heart; and I am full of heaviness: and I looked for some to take pity, but there was none; and for comforters, but I found none" (Psalm 69:20).
 When His side was pierced, water and blood flowed out (John 19:33, 34).
 This indicated that the Son of God died of a to us.
-To receive the benefits of this gift "Him that cometh to me I will in no as God intended, we must recognize it wise cast out" (John 6:37).
-Come to for what it is.
-The gift of God's Spirit is Him now, accept Him as your Saviour, the impartation of His life in us, the and accept the gift of His Spirit into means by which He and His Son can your life to give you the victory in your personally live in our hearts.
-The great struggle with temptations.
-You will blessing of the Pentecost experience is never never be sorry you made this the reception of God's Spirit coming to us with the added benefit of the Spirit of God's victorious Son coming into our hearts to help us in our struggle against sin and temptation.
+To receive the benefits of this gift as God intended, we must recognize it for what it is.
+The gift of God's Spirit is the impartation of His life in us, the means by which He and His Son can personally live in our hearts.
+The great blessing of the Pentecost experience is the reception of God's Spirit coming to us with the added benefit of the Spirit of God's victorious Son coming into our hearts to help us in our struggle against sin and temptation.
 Satan would like you to think that Jesus Christ is not in us, but that He sent someone else to take His place.
 Friends, that is an invention of Satan, specifically designed to take away your hope of glory.
 Paul wrote, "To whom God would make known what is the riches of the glory of this mystery among the Gentiles; which is Christ in you, the hope of glory" (Colossians 1:27).